joao-m-lourenco-alpt/advanced-jenkins-training/devops-adventure/README.md

 ## The goal

-You and your team will start a DevOps Adventure
+You and your team will start a DevOps Adventure where you will automate the development of an application.

 ## Requirements
 - Docker installed in your machine